 Furthermore, if you use a gun while committing the offense, you can be sentenced to an additional 10, 20, or 25 years to life in prison.
 What’s more, because robbery is a strike under California’s three-strikes law, you will have to serve at least 85% of your sentence before becoming eligible for parole.

 A robbery charge is a very serious charge––one of the most serious criminal charges in the state.
 Nevertheless, sometimes the evidence being used to elevate a simple theft offense to a robbery does not support the more serious charge.

 When this is the case, your attorney may be able to convince the prosecutor, based upon insufficient evidence or lack of witness testimony, to change and reduce the charge from a felony to a misdemeanor or to drop the charge completely.

 This is why hiring an experienced criminal defense attorney is critical, whether you are simply under investigation or have been formally charged with robbery.
-Call The Law Offices of Bryan R. Kazarian today at 855-918-4253, or contact us here to arrange a free, no-obligation consultation with a knowledgeable and experienced California criminal defense attorney.
+Call The Law Offices of Bryan R. Kazarian today at 855-918-4253, or contact us here to arrange a consultation with a knowledgeable and experienced California criminal defense attorney.